The Pushkin Country House museum

 The Pushkin Country House museum in Pushkin town

-The Pushkin Country House Museum was opened in 1958 in Pushkin town (formerly, Tsarskoye Selo) in a one-storied wooden country house which has preserved its original architectural shape up to our days.
+The Pushkin Country House Museum was opened in 1958 in Pushkin town (formerly, Tsarskoye Selo).
+It is situated in a one-storied wooden country house whose original architectural shape has been preserved.

 It was built in 1827 (architect V. Gornostayev) and belonged to A. Kitayeva, the widow of the Senior Gentleman of the Bed Chamber.
-Pushkin rented eight rooms in Kitayeva’s house from May till mid September 1831 to enjoy his first summer of family life with his young wife Natalia.
-There Pushkin met with his friends including Nikolay Gogol and Vasily Zhukovsky, discussed literature and politics, entertained his relatives, walked in the Catherine garden and Tsarskoe Selo environs.
-Museum interiors, recreated according to the memories of Pushkin’s contemporaries, and materials exhibited in the rooms feature the poet’s life and work at that time.
+Pushkin rented eight rooms in Kitayeva’s house from May till mid-September 1831 and there he enjoyed his first summer of family life with his young wife Natalia.
+There Pushkin met with his friends including Nikolay Gogol and Vasily Zhukovsky, discussed literature and politics, entertained his relatives, walked in the Catherine garden and Tsarskoe Selo environs (districts/vicinity).
+The museum interiors have been recreated according to the memories of Pushkin’s contemporaries, and materials exhibited in the rooms illustrate the poet’s life and work at that time.

 Museum address: 2, Puskinskaya Street, Pushkin, St. Petersburg, 196607